Employment Online @ Sydney Law School

-The appointment will commence in late January 2016.
-Applicants are expected to continue on the staff of the Chief Justice for the year 2017 in the position of Research Director.
-Salaries in the 2014-2015 financial year were $59,972 p.a. for the Judicial Clerk position and $95,050 p.a. for the Research Director position.
-The salaries for the 2015-2016 financial year are yet to be determined.
+The appointment will commence in late January 2018.
+Applicants are expected to continue on the staff of the Chief Justice for the year 2019 in the position of Research Director.

 The primary role of Judicial Clerk is assisting the Chief Justice with legal research.
 The Judicial Clerk also performs a range of court-related duties in Chambers, as well as spending a substantial amount of time in court.
 In the second year of appointment the tasks to be performed are almost entirely research based, including assistance drafting academic papers and speeches, with less frequent attendance in court.

-Applications, in hard copy, should contain a covering letter, full curriculum vitae and original academic transcript.
+Applications, in hard copy, should contain a covering letter, full curriculum vitae and original or certified academic transcript.
 Applications should also contain two written references relevant to the position.